 Just be aware that your existing account may require you to pay out direct debits to keep it active, or avoid a fee.
 If this is the case, hold back any that won't earn cashback, such as for car and home insurance, gym memberships or paying off a credit card or loan.
 Alternatively, if you don't have enough you could set up some to charity.

 You can get cashback on bills with sole accounts too, though many prefer to have a joint bills account.
-Just remember that joint bills needn't mean equal contributions, always agree in advance how much each will contribution – for example, one may be the primary earner so will pay 75%, or one has fewer costs so will pay 40% of the total amount.
+Just remember that joint bills needn't mean equal contributions, always agree in advance how much each will contribute – for example, one may be the primary earner, so will pay more, or one may have fewer costs, so will pay less.

 Step 3: Pay ONE fee for travel, mobile and breakdown cover for TWO